Patient and Family Guide

 - You have the right to make advance directives and to have your wishes respected.
 You will need to supply Shepherd Center with these directives upon admission.

-- You have the right to name someone else to make medical decisions for you.
+- You have the right to name someone else to make medical decisions for you if you are unable.

 - You have the right to be informed of hospital costs for services and payment methods.
 This includes the right to question your bill.